Epidemiologic Methods III

 - Describe and estimate the magnitude of potential sources of bias in observational,

-- Distinguish between the goals of causation-oriented and prediction-oriented research.
+- Distinguish between the goals of causation-oriented and prediction-oriented research; and

 - Review applied quantitative articles in chronic disease epidemiology, summarize